gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Console/README.md

 ![Advanced console visualization](../../Documentation/Assets/console-eazfuscator.net.png)

-It would be a very *involved* code to render such an output with a set of imperative calls.
+It would be a very *involved* code to render such output with a set of imperative calls.

 But we can do better with [ANSI escape sequences](https://docs.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences):